We Need to Talk About Immutable Storage

 Whilst no single solution can stop ransomware attacks, security experts like ourselves are now heavily pushing a concept called immutability -a simple, affordable solution which does not stop ransomware (although we are happy to talk about that separately) but does save your back-ups, by making at least one copy which cannot be deleted or altered for a set period of time by anyone (not even admin, or a hacker posing as them).

-Whilst the industry standard was once 3+2+1 – three backups on two different types of media with one kept off site, advice is quickly changing to 3+2+1+1 with the addition of one backup copy being immutable.
+Whilst the industry standard was once considered to be 3+2+1 - three backups on two different types of media with one kept off site - advice is quickly changing to 3+2+1+1, with the addition of one backup copy being immutable

 This is the last line of defence in a ransomware attack, but it’s the defence that can save most organisations.
 VEEAM has it embedded in its solution and can be used on premise with the correct server in place.
 An alternative and more affordable option for some is the immutability which has been added to private clouds like ours.

-There are a variety of options for making your back-ups immutable.
-Please choose one.
-As security experts we want to avoid reading about businesses that didn’t.
+There are a variety of options for making your backups immutable - make certain that you choose one.
+As security experts, we want to avoid reading about businesses that didn’t.
 By 2025, Gartner predicts a sevenfold increase in ransomware attacks with 75% of companies experiencing one or more.
 If those companies can retrieve their back-ups they are going some way to winning the fight.